-In the following pages you will find a straightforward and transparent description of our executive pay practices.
+In the following pages you will find a straightforward and transparent description of our executive pay practices, and the specific, individual measures of performance that factored into North West's compensation program for 2015.
 The Board believes it is important to give Shareholders an effective way to provide input to our approach to executive compensation.
 We hope you will review the information presented below, and that you will cast your "say-on-pay" vote at the upcoming Annual General Meeting of Shareholders.
 We recommend that Shareholders vote for the advisory resolution on our approach to executive compensation.